Tsagadai/rails-style-guide/README.md

 ## Internationalization

+Internationalization is important.
+If you are only writing code valid for one language you are doing yourself and others a diservice. *Always* anticipate international growth and don't cut out other markets and developers just because they may not speak your language.

+* Use I18n.l for printing dates and times.
+Do not use DateTime.
 * No strings or other locale specific settings should be used in the views, models and controllers.
-These texts should be moved to the locale files in the `config/locales` directory.
+All text should be moved to the locale files in the `config/locales` directory.
 * When the labels of an ActiveRecord model need to be translated, use the `activerecord` scope: